-Social Capital and Inequality.
-The first grouping of literature in this area examines the relationship between specific measures of social capital and inequality (some good examples are: Putnam 2001, Costa and Kahn (CK) 2001, Knack and Keefer (KK) 1997, and Alesina and La Ferrara (AF) 1999, 2001).
-The intent of this literature is to capture national or jurisdictional (e.g., United States' states; Canadian provinces) tastes for redistributive and collective goods.
-These specific measures include such "taste parameters" as community heterogeneity and community participation (i.e., membership in social groups such as churches, sport clubs, etc.) and are used either as dependent (CK) or independent (CK, KK, and AF) variables in the various empirical models.
+The first grouping of literature in this area examines the relationship between specific measures of social capital and inequality (Putnam 2001, Costa and Kahn, 2001, Knack and Keefer, 1997, and Alesina and La Ferrara, 1999, 2001).7 The intent of this literature is to capture national or jurisdictional (for example, US states; Canadian provinces) tastes for redistributive and collective goods.
+These specific measures include such 'taste parameters' as community heterogeneity and community participation (for example, membership in social groups such as churches, sport clubs, etc.) and are used either as dependent (Costa and Kahn, 2001) or independent (Costa and Kahn, 2001; Knack and Keefer, 1997; Alesina and La Ferrara, 1999, 2001) variables in the various empirical models.
 Alesina and La Ferrara (2001) extend these ideas by addressing perceptions of economic and social mobility as they affect peoples' taste for redistribution within the United States.
-They report: "people who believe that American society offers equal opportunities to all are more averse to redistribution in the face of increased mobility."
-Those that do not perceive there to be an equal chance or a great deal of mobility does not find social mobility as a good substitute for redistributive policies.
+They report that: 'people who believe that American society offers equal opportunities to all are more averse to redistribution in the face of increased mobility.'
+Those that do not perceive there to be an equal chance or a great deal of mobility do not find social mobility as a good substitute for redistributive policies.
 Thus, the political economy approach from the economists' point of view suggests that preferences for redistribution are tied to beliefs about equality of opportunity and social and economic mobility.
-However, one must emphasize that Alesina and La Ferrara are examining differences in attitudes within the United States, i.e., within a common context of understanding of the acceptable domains of inequality and a common perception of basic human rights.
-Such intra-country attitudinal differences may be a poor guide to international differences, as we argue (and estimate empirically) in this paper.
+However, it should be emphasized that Alesina and La Ferrara are examining differences in attitudes within the United States, for example, within a common context of understanding of the acceptable domains of inequality and a common perception of basic human rights.
+Such intra-country attitudinal differences may be a poor guide to international differences, as we argue (and estimate empirically) in this chapter.

-Closely associated to the social capital studies is the literature that relates various measures of trust to economic outcomes.
+Closely associated to the social capital studies is literature that relates various measures of trust to economic outcomes.
 Recent work by Slemrod (2002) and Slemrod and Katuscak (2002) use the same data used in this study to look at the impacts of trust on income.
-In the latter paper, the authors show that "on average, a trusting attitude has a positive impact on income, while trustworthiness has a negative impact on income."
+Slemrod and Katuscak show that 'on average, a trusting attitude has a positive impact on income, while trustworthiness has a negative impact on income.'
 Other work in this area, including studies by Knack and Keefer (1997) and Zak and Knack (2001), make similar conclusions.
-Knack and Keefer (1997) find that trust exhibits a strong and positive relationship to growth while Zak and Knack (2001) introduce other influences on growth, including formal institutions, social distance, and discrimination.
-In the latter paper, a percentage point increase in trust is found to have slightly over a 1 percent effect on growth; our empirical results imply a slightly smaller effect of trust on social expenditures.
-Finally, Blinder and Kreuger (2004) assert that public attitude toward taxes, social security, and other social spending are strongly affected by ideology and beliefs, as well as by media portrayal of social issues.
+Knack and Keefer find that trust exhibits a strong and positive relationship to growth while Zak and Knack introduce other influences on growth, including formal institutions, social distance and discrimination.
+In the latter paper, a percentage point increase in trust is found to have slightly over a 1 per cent effect on growth, while our empirical results imply a slightly smaller effect of trust on social expenditures.
+Finally, Blinder and Krueger (2004) assert that public attitudes toward taxes, social security and other social spending are strongly affected by ideology and beliefs, as well as by media portrayal of social issues.
 We try to frame our empirical work with these papers in an effort to expand what we believe is an important yet relatively unexplored factor in both the economic growth and the inequality literature.